add2cal/add-to-calendar-button/README.md

 <script src="https://cdn.jsdelivr.net/npm/add-to-calendar-button@1" async defer></script>
 ```

 _Mind that this always pulls the latest release of v1!
-You can pin a more specific version one by adding the exact version number after the "@" - see [jsDeliver.com](https://www.jsdelivr.com/features#npm) for details._
+You can pin a more specific version by adding the exact version number after the "@" - see [jsDeliver.com](https://www.jsdelivr.com/features#npm) for details._
 If you want to rather host it yourself, you could also download the source files or clone the repository (mind to take the original one at [github.com/add2cal/add-to-calendar-button](https://github.com/add2cal/add-to-calendar-button)) and maintain/update it manually.

 <br />